algosup/2024-2025-project-4-web-fpga-team-2/Documents/Management/WeeklyReports/weeklyReport3.md

 ### Management Documents

 The Risk Management Plan is now finished.
-A Tables and KPIs document has been created and almost finished.
+The Management Artifacts document has been created and almost finished.
 The KPIs will be store in a Google Sheet for a better readability from the next week.

 ### Problems Encountered